 In rare cases, children with a congenital condition called “dentinogenesis imperfecta” are born with gray, amber or purple discolorations.

-Brushing your teeth after every meal will help prevent some stains.
+Brushing your teeth after every meal will help prevent teeth discoloration.
 Dentists recommend that you rinse your mouth with water after having wine, coffee or other potentially staining foods.
 Regular cleanings by a dental hygienist also will help prevent extrinsic stains.

 Discoloration often can be removed by applying a bleaching agent to the enamel of the teeth.
 With a technique called “power bleaching,” the dentist applies a light-activated bleaching gel that causes the teeth to get significantly whiter in about 30 to 45 minutes.
 Several follow-up treatments may be needed.